A Beginner’s Guide to Using AI-Powered Digital Tools Effectively

 What are AI-powered digital tools?

-No. AI tools support execution and efficiency, but strategic decisions should remain human-led.
+No. AI tools assist with drafting, organizing, and analyzing information, but strategic thinking, positioning, and final judgment should remain human-led.